Chick tract: Views on Satanism and Satanic influence

-Gladys is an example of one of Chick's tracts on astrology, witchcraft, and Satanic influence.

-Chick did not oppose Christians engaging in the traditional Halloween custom of passing out candy to neighborhood children, considering it to be an opportunity to present the Gospel message via his tracts.

-Based on Chick's views on Satanism and Satanic influence, Catholic Answers states that "Chick portrays a world full of paranoia and conspiracy where nothing is what it seems and nearly everything is a Satanic plot to lead people to hell."
+Gladys is an example of one of Chick's tracts on astrology, witchcraft, and Satanism.
+The Poor Little Witch depicts child sacrifice and the ritual drinking of the child's blood by Satanists.
+Catholic Answers stated that "Chick portrays a world full of paranoia and conspiracy where nothing is what it seems and nearly everything is a Satanic plot to lead people to hell."